Listening Posts: Operationalizing Employee Feedback

 We made the missing steps explicit: Share and Iterate.

-My focus was to help the team move from raw signal to buildable direction.
+My focus was to move the team from raw signal to a buildable direction, owning the synthesis layer end to end.

-• (Internal) I facilitated the working session where we converged on the bets taken forward
+• Ran the working session where the team converged on the three bets taken forward

 This discovery directly shaped what we prioritized for concept validation and direction: